 How Long Is Brewed Coffee Good For?

 To give a short answer to the question, only for 30 minutes or so, unless you store it in an airtight thermos.
-This is because coffee continues to oxidize even after brewing.
+This is because coffee continues to oxidise even after brewing.

 The freshness of your coffee will also depend on the beans you use, meaning that using stale grounds will produce a stale cup of coffee even when it is “fresh”.

-Contact with air causes roasted coffee beans to oxidize.
+Contact with air causes roasted coffee beans to oxidise.
 Essentially, this is the same thing that happens to apples when you slice them open (1) and leave them for a while.

-Although oxidization isn’t visible to the plain eye in the case of coffee beans, it has a significant impact on their taste.
-This is because oxidization causes the flavor compounds in the coffee to deteriorate and be released into the air upon contact.
+Although oxidisation isn’t visible to the plain eye in the case of coffee beans, it has a significant impact on their taste.
+This is because oxidisation causes the flavour compounds in the coffee to deteriorate.
+They’re then released into the air upon contact.

-When roasted coffee beans are stored properly, their oxidization process slows down, so they remain good for a few weeks.
+When roasted coffee beans are stored properly, their oxidisation process slows down, so they remain good for a few weeks.

 However, once the beans are ground, they will start to oxidize more quickly (2), because their surface area increases by over 10,000 times in case of a fine espresso grind.

-The process of brewing coffee itself is actually oxidization.
+The process of brewing coffee itself is actually oxidisation.
 When the coffee beans come into contact with water, they will begin releasing their aromatics, oils and acids into the water.

-Coffee solubles dissolve best between 195 to 205 degrees Fahrenheit, so coffee brewed with hot water has a more full-bodied, flavorful taste profile than coffee brewed with room-temperature or cold water, which is also called cold brew.
+Coffee solubles dissolve best between 195 to 205 degrees Fahrenheit, so coffee brewed with hot water has a more full-bodied, flavourful taste profile than coffee brewed with room temperature or cold water, which is also called cold brew.